awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

    ```

 **Note**
-When you add a cron job that you intend to have execute on a different database, it is possible for the job to attempt to run in the default database \(`postgres`\) before you update the correct database column\.
-If the user name has permissions, it would successfully execute in the default database\.
+In some situations, you might add a cron job that you intend to run on a different database\.
+In such cases, the job might try to run in the default database \(`postgres`\) before you update the correct database column\.
+If the user name has permissions, the job successfully runs in the default database\.

 ## The pg\_cron reference<a name="PostgreSQL_pg_cron.reference"></a>

-The following parameters, functions, and tables are available with the `pg_cron` extension\.
-For more information, see [What is pg\_cron?](https://github.com/citusdata/pg_cron) in the `pg_cron` documentation\.
+You can use the following parameters, functions, and tables with the pg\_cron extension\.
+For more information, see [What is pg\_cron?](https://github.com/citusdata/pg_cron) in the pg\_cron documentation\.

 **Topics**
 + [The pg\_cron parameters](#PostgreSQL_pg_cron.parameters)